axlemn/plot-.xyz/README.md

-The xyz\_to\_feff program requires a couple of python packages, both of which can be installed via pip. pip install periodic pip install watchdog
+The xyz\_to\_feff program requires a couple of python packages, both of which can be installed via pip. pip install periodic pip install matplotlib

-pip itself may be installed on Unix systems via: pip install -U pip
+Instructions to install pip itself may be found [here](http://pip.readthedocs.org/en/latest/installing.html).

 ifeffit and perl are also assumed to be installed, both of which can be installed through your package manager.